 - a.
-This policy has regard to the following documents: statutory guidance Keeping Children Safe in Education 2020 (KCSiE) and Working Together to Safeguard Children July 2018 (but including February 2017 update) and has been authorised by the Governing Body.
-It is published on the School website and available in hard copy to parents on request.
-This policy can be made available in large print or other accessible format if required.
+This policy has regard to the following documents: statutory guidance Keeping Children Safe in Education 2022 (KCSiE) and Working Together to Safeguard Children July 2018 (but including February 2017 update) and has been authorised by the Governing Body.
+It is published on the school website and available in hard copy to parents on request.
+This policy can be made available in large print or another accessible format if required.
 This policy and its procedures apply where staff or volunteers are working with pupils even where this is away from School, for example on an educational visit.
 It also applies to the Early Years Foundation Stage (EYFS) provision.
-It also has regard to: Prevent Duty Guidance: for England and Wales (2105) and The Prevent Duty: Departmental advice for schools and childminders (June 2015) and The use of Social Media for online radicalisation (July 2015). - b.
-Orley Farm School's highest priority is the safety and wellbeing of all its pupils and it works to create an ethos in which pupils feel secure and listened to.
+It also has regard to: Prevent Duty Guidance: for England and Wales (2105) and The Prevent Duty: Departmental advice for schools and childminders (June 2015) and The use of Social Media for on-line radicalisation (July 2015). - b.
+Orley Farm School's highest priority is the safety and wellbeing of all its pupils and it works to create a whole school ethos in which pupils feel secure and listened to.
 Our business is to know everyone as an individual and to provide a secure and caring environment so that every pupil can learn in safety.
 Child protection concerns that arise will be dealt with sensitively and effectively.
 Records will be accurate and securely stored and the passage of information will always occur when it is in the best interest of the child for this to take place.
 Any deficiencies or weaknesses in child protection arrangements will be remedied without delay. - c.
 Governors undertake a review of all safeguarding, child protection and related policies at least annually.
 They evaluate termly the efficiency with which these policies and procedures operate and record the matters in the Governors' Minutes.
 All staff are aware that safeguarding and promoting the welfare of children is everyone's responsibility. - d.
-This policy is supported by Appendices 1 6 as follows: - Appendix 1 'Who to turn to on a Rainy Day' - Appendix 2 Types of signs and abuse and other Safeguarding issues (taken from Keeping Children Safe in Education - September 2020) - Appendix 3 Record of Concern form (ROC) - Appendix 4 Dealing with a disclosure - Appendix 5 Staff Safeguarding training programme - Appendix 6 Synopsis
+This policy is supported by Appendices 1 4 as follows: - Appendix 1 'Who to turn to on a Rainy Day' - Appendix 2 Types of signs and abuse and other Safeguarding issues (taken from Keeping Children Safe in Education September 2021) - Appendix 3 Dealing with a Disclosure - Appendix 4 Synopsis